Staff and Advisory Board

 Contact: (617) 939-5038, firstname.lastname@example.org

 Carrie Tate, Assistant Director: Carrie Tate first joined NPEA in 2011 as the Member Services Associate and assumed the role of Assistant Director in 2015.
-Previously, Ms. Tate worked as a career developer in the employment and social services center of a Connecticut community action agency, where she assisted clients in securing employment and training opportunities, taught adult life-skills classes, and organized job fairs.
+Previously, Carrie worked as a career developer in the employment and social services center of a Connecticut community action agency, where she assisted clients in securing employment and training opportunities.
 She also completed a year of service with AmeriCorps National Civilian Community Corps and currently serves as a Children’s Bereavement Group Facilitator at The Children’s Room in Arlington, Massachusetts, where she also serves on the Sustainable Funding Committee.
 Ms. Tate earned a B.A. in American Studies from Dickinson College and recently completed a certificate course in management from HBX – Harvard Business School.